Sample Digitization, Analysis, and Sharing

 - Analysis should take the general layout of the TMA into account,

 - It should be possible to correct contortions, rotations, or other spatial aberrations generated during slide preparation,

 - Each TMA core should be clearly identifiable by a label,

 - Analysis results should be separable so that data can be assigned to the single core.

-With the unique combination of Metafer's scanning capabilities, the integrated tool for TMA analysis, and the sample digitization software, MetaSystems offers a complete package for precise and effortless automated TMA analyses.
+With the unique combination of scanning capabilities facilitated by the Metafer software, the integrated tool for TMA analysis, and the sample digitization software, MetaSystems offers a complete package for precise and effortless automated TMA analyses.
 Once a tissue microarray (TMA) is created, its layout can be expressed with the number of cores per row, the number of rows in the array, the diameter of the cores, and the distance of cores.
 In the integrated Metafer TMA tool these values can be used to generate a TMA map file that is used as basis for the analysis.
 Additionally each core can receive a unique identifier.